French E-Invoicing Mandate: A Quick Connectivity Compliance Guide

 If your business sends invoices in France, then you need to know how to comply with new regulations including the Continuous Transaction Controls (CTC) model.
-Given the broad use of B2B invoices across every major industry, these new mandates affect a strong majority of organizations operating in France.
+Given the broad use of B2B e-invoicing across every major industry, these new mandates affect a strong majority of organizations operating in France.

-What are the New Regulations?
+What are the new electronic invoicing regulations?

 New rules regarding electronic invoices developed by the Direction Générale des Finances Publiques (DGFiP) are scheduled to come into effect starting in July 2024.
 These rules mandate the issuance of electronic invoices and electronic reporting of cross-border transactions to ensure tax authorities have visibility into transaction data.